osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 we will create a **new** submit file with the queue…in syntax and change the value of our parameter (`request_memory`) for each batch of jobs.

-1. Log in or switch back to `ap1.facility.path-cc.io` (yes, back to the PATh Facility!)
+1. Log in or switch back to `ap1.facility.path-cc.io` (yes, back to PATh!)
 1. Create and change into a new subdirectory called `osg-ex14`
 1. Create a submit file named `sleep.sub` that executes the command `/bin/sleep 300`.